International Business Wales

 International Business Wales (IBW) is a development agency of the Welsh Government set up with the remit of delivering support to help companies establish themselves in Wales.
-Once established in the country, companies are allocated a relationship manager with the skills to help grow the business and are offered a relocation service that helps their executives settle there.

 IBW Structure

 IBW provide the trade and investment arm of the Welsh Government.
 Established in 2006, it brought together the responsibilities of the former Welsh Development Agency and Wales Trade International.

 Sitting under the Department for the Economy and Transport (DE&T) IBW is tasked with developing international trade, and attracting inward investment, relocation and international collaboration.